mpwalsh8/wpgform/readme.txt

 Tags: Google Forms, Google Docs, Google, Spreadsheet, shortcode, forms Requires at least: 3.3
 Tested up to: 3.5.1
-Stable tag: 0.45
+Stable tag: 0.46

 Embeds a published, public Google Form in a WordPress post, page, or widget.

 == Description ==

-Fetches a published Google Form using a WordPress shortcode, removes the Gooogle wrapper HTML and then renders it as an HTML form embedded in your blog post or page.
-The only required parameter is the URL to the Google `form`, which specifies the form you'd like to retrieve.
-Recommended but optional, you can also provide a URL for a confirmation page.
+Fetches a published Google Form using a WordPress custom post or shortcode, removes the Gooogle wrapper HTML and then renders it as an HTML form embedded in your blog post or page.
+When using Google Form post type, the *wpgform* shortcode accepts one parameter, *id*, which is the post id of the form.
+When using the deprecated *gform* shortcode, the only required parameter is `form` which is set to the URL to the Google Form URL.
+Recommended but optional, you can also provide a custom URL for a confirmation page if you don't care for the default Google text.
 The confirmation page will override the default Google `Thank You` page and offers better integration with your WordPress site.
-You can also supply a customized `class` value for styling the form.
 There are a number of other options, refer to the documentation for further details.

 For example, suppose you want to integrate the form at `https://docs.google.com/spreadsheet/viewform?hl=en_US&pli=1&formkey=ABCDEFGHIJKLMNOPQRSTUVWXYZ12345678#gid=0`, (not a real URL) use the following shortcode in your WordPress post or page:

+    [wpgform id='861']

     [gform form='https://docs.google.com/spreadsheet/viewform?hl=en_US&pli=1&formkey=ABCDEFGHIJKLMNOPQRSTUVWXYZ12345678#gid=0']